crystal-lang-tools/vscode-crystal-lang/README.md

 - `macros` can produce some unwanted behaviors.

 - ECR syntax doesn't have emmet support.
-You can use vscode `text.html` instead or enable emmet for `text.ecr` in your `settings.json`:
+You can use vscode `text.html` instead or enable emmet for `.ecr` in your `settings.json`:

 ```json
 {